solid-design-system/solid/packages/styles/README.md

  * @variant syn-boolean-false This value will also be available as a class.
  *
  * The "boolean" syn-boolean-true will display as a boolean value in storybook with 'true' as default value
- * @boolean { true } syn-boolean-true This value will also be available as a class.
+ * @boolean { false } syn-boolean-true This value will also be available as a class.
  *
  */
 ```